rajeshwarpatlolla/my-angularjs-directives/README.md

 # Description

 While i was working on few projects, i have come across few situations where i had to write some directives.
-Here i want to mention few of the directives here.
+Here i want to list few of the directives.
 These might be useful for you.
 I am mentioning few directives here, so that you don't need to search for these directives at some other place.
 Each and every directive has a **demo** link, so that you can check oout how each directive works.

 ## List of my directives